lullaby6/locale-drive/README.md

 # Locale Drive

-Creates a file storage server/app in a specific directory to share files within the same local network.
+A web-based app to share and transfer files across your local network, like a "Google Drive" for your LAN, built with Express.js and React.

 ## Installation